‘Teen Mom OG’ Star Mackenzie McKee Wows In The Side Split Wearing A Pink Spandex Sports Bra On Instagram

 Mackenzie McKee may well be the unofficial fitness queen of the Teen Mom franchise.
 The Teen Mom OG star basically lives in the gym, with Mackenzie even having her own fitness line.
 Life might revolve around three kids and a worryingly-sick mother for this star, but Mackenzie continues her exercise routines regardless of what life throws at her.

-Mackenzie wowed her fans earlier this year in leopard-print spandex, but today is seeing the 24-year-old showcase her girly side.
+Mackenzie wowed her fans earlier this year in leopard-print spandex, but today has the 24-year-old showcasing her girly side.
 Yes, Mackenzie is wearing pink.
 More importantly, though, she’s been doing the splits.

 Mackenzie’s photo today showed her alone and in the gym.
-The blonde was seen sitting in the side splits and chugging a bottle of water – the drink even got a mention in the star’s caption.
+The blonde was seen doing splits and chugging a bottle of water – the drink even got a mention in the star’s caption.
 Fans saw Mackenzie’s rock-hard muscles in a pretty major way – then again, Mackenzie had picked just the right outfit for showcasing her strength.
-The mother of three appeared in a cute and pink-colored sports bra in spandex materials, with the sporty upper seen paired with a pair of leggings in gray.
-Mackenzie was also rocking gray sneakers and socks.
+The mother of three appeared in a cute, pink spandex sports bra, with the sporty upper paired with gray leggings.
+Mackenzie was also rocking socks and gray sneakers.

 As to all that hydration, it looked like Mackenzie was all set.
-Fans will have noticed that the star had a 2-gallon bottle of water sitting in front of her.
+Fans will have noticed that the star had one-gallon jugs of water sitting in front of her.
 A quick swipe to the right showed her holding two of them.

 Mackenzie has had a tough time this year.
 Mom Angie Douthit is battling Stage 4 lung cancer, and the situation has been breaking Mackenzie’s heart.
 Fans of the show will know that Angie’s diagnosis came as a terrible shock and a surprise – Angie is a runner and she isn’t a smoker.

 Mackenzie’s Instagram has been showing various aspects of her life of late.
-The star’s motherhood is portrayed, although many updates from Mackenzie come as fitness ones – Mackenzie does, after all, run a personal training business.
+The star’s motherhood is portrayed, although many updates from Mackenzie focus on fitness – Mackenzie does, after all, run a personal training business.
 An Instagram post made last month came with empowering words, plus a mention of Mackenzie’s faith.

 View this post on Instagram